Push press: Execution

 The push press is similar to the military press, in that the bar is held just above chest height and is pushed upwards before being lowered back down again; however, the movement is started by a 'push' from the legs.
 This begins the momentum of the movement and helps with the lifting of the weight overhead.
-The bar is then slowly lowered back to the chest and the legs are slightly bent again ready to being the next repetition.
+The bar is then slowly lowered back to the chest and the legs are slightly bent again ready to begin the next repetition.
 Alternatively, if the weight is so heavy that lowering it would be potentially unsafe, then it can be dropped from the overhead position onto surrounding padded flooring.

 The push press can also be performed from behind the neck.
 These are sometimes not recommended though due to an increased risk of injury.

 One-handed push presses can also be performed.
 These can help to increase core strength as it requires extra effort to stabilise the uncentred weight.
 In addition, as with other forms of unilateral work, they can help to reduce muscle imbalances in the body.
 For example, in a bilateral, two-handed push press, there may be an excessively large muscle imbalance meaning that the right side is performing 55% of the work and the left side 45%.
 By working each side individually, with the same weight, then it can be ensured that each side is performing the same amount of work, which in turn can help to reduce an excessive strength imbalance.

 Push presses are also commonly performed with dumbbells and kettlebells.